 - Glittering generalities.
 Instead of labeling the competing person or product with bad words, the spinner covers their own person or product with good words, value words that can’t be proved or disproved.

 - Transfer.
 This tactic takes advantage of the power of symbols.
 Photographing the candidate in front of dozens of flags is just one example.

 - Testimonial.
 This tactic borrows the power of a respected or admired person or institution to promote the candidate or product.
 We’ve all seen movie stars and famous athletes endorsing cars, beer, makeup.

 - Plain folks.
 We see this every time a millionaire candidate goes to the state fair and enjoys a messy local treat for the cameras.
 The messages depict no glamour, wealth, or fame, and that’s the point.
 The idea is that the candidate is “one of us.”

-- Card Stacking.
-The scholars of the Institute for Propaganda Analysis used this phrase as a catch-all for the dark arts of truth-shading, misdirecting, manipulating and downright lying, all at work at the same time.
+- Card stacking.
+The Institute for Propaganda Analysis scholars used this phrase as a catch-all for the dark arts of truth-shading, misdirecting, manipulating, and downright lying, all at work at the same time.
 To combat this tactic, we must know the facts and our own minds.

 - Fear.
 Many scholars cite the use of fear as a spin or propaganda tactic.

 The point of all these tactics used by spinmeisters and propagandists is to appeal to our emotions and short-circuit our thinking.
 Emotion, though not bad, is easily manipulated by people with agendas not aligned with ours.

 So, dear young relative on Facebook with whom I don’t want to argue (and anyone else who’s read this far), keep an eye open for these tactics.
 When you spot them, ask yourself, What’s the agenda behind this?